A man and his dog hiking in the forest.

 Höglandsleden (Isaberg/Hestra – Munkebro)

 Höglandsleden is also part of Smålandsleden.
-The section of Höglandsleden included in E6 begins in Hestra and eventually turns northeast after Eksjö.
-After Eksjö, you leave Höglandsleden/Smålandsleden at Munkebo, just south of Lake Västra Lägern, where the trail connects to Östgötaleden.
+The section included in the E6 starts in Hestra and eventually turns northeast after Eksjö.
+After Eksjö, you leave Höglandsleden/Smålandsleden at Munkebro, just south of Lake Västra Lägern.
+From here, there is a connection to Östgötaleden.
+This part of the E6 offers a mix of easier stages as well as more challenging terrain.

 Distance: approx. 250 km